Speed bumps. Potholes. Rumble strips.

 Lifting your front end can be a bit more complicated due to all the steering linkages and components up front, so there are a few more ways you can add some height.

 - Spacers - Just like rear blocks, you can lift your front end by placing spacers below or above your front coil springs.
-Coil Spacers including Daystar Lifts are becoming more popular due to their relatively easy installation and their ability to maintain a stock-like ride quality.
+Coil spacers, such as Daystar Lifts, are becoming more popular due to their relatively easy installation and their ability to maintain a stock-like ride quality.

 - Add-A-Leafs - Heavy-duty trucks and SUVs may have leaf springs on the front as well as the back, so you can add a few extra leafs to the stacks and take your ride to new heights.